carla-simulator/carla/Docs/tuto_content_authoring_maps.md

 ## Trees and Vegetation

-The CARLA content library has a comprehensive set of vegitation blueprints for you to add further realism to the off-road areas of your maps like sidewalks, parks, hillsides, fields and forrests.
+The CARLA content library has a comprehensive set of vegetation blueprints for you to add further realism to the off-road areas of your maps like sidewalks, parks, hillsides, fields and forrest.

-Navigate to the vegitation folder in the CARLA content library: `Carla > Static > Vegitation`.
+Navigate to the vegetation folder in the CARLA content library: `Carla > Static > Visitation`.
 You will find blueprints for multiple types of trees, bushes, shrubs.
 You can drag these elements into your map from the content browser.

 ![map_materials](img/tuto_content_authoring_maps/add_tree.png)

 ### Foliage tool

-A useful tool for trees and vegitation is the [__Unreal Engine foliage tool__](https://docs.unrealengine.com/4.27/en-US/BuildingWorlds/Foliage/).
+A useful tool for trees and vegetation is the [__Unreal Engine foliage tool__](https://docs.unrealengine.com/4.27/en-US/BuildingWorlds/Foliage/).
 Activate the tool by selecting the `mode` from the mode dropdown in the toolbar.

 ![foliage_tool](img/tuto_content_authoring_maps/select_foliage_tool.png)

 Drag your desired foliage item into the box labeled `+ Drop Foliage Here`.
-Set an appropiate density in the density field, then paint into the map with your foliage item.
+Set an appropriate density in the density field, then paint into the map with your foliage item.

 ![foliage_paint](img/tuto_content_authoring_maps/foliage_paint.gif)